 📍 9-17 Young Street

-📝 Unassuming.
-Not that hip or cool.
-But do you need to be when the coffee is this good?
-No. Fiefy owner Sineenart (Fiefy) Anuwatanaphorn, has been slinging coffee from Pirie Street for almost a decade now and with a number of international barista awards to her name as well as the South Australian Barista Championship in 2010, it’s clear that this is a place that knows what it’s doing.
+Fiefy’s is unassuming, but let’s be honest, do you need to be when the coffee is this good?
+No. Fiefy owner Sineenart (Fiefy) Anuwatanaphorn has been slinging coffee from Pirie Street for almost a decade now and with a number of international barista awards to her name as well as the South Australian Barista Championship in 2010, it’s clear that this is a place that knows what it’s doing.
 Like, just look at that latte art.

 🕖 Weekdays 7:30am – 2pm